dparkfour/weather/README.md

 - Open-Meteo for providing free weather and geocoding APIs
 - Java Swing community for GUI development resources
-- Contributors and testers who helped improve the application

-## 📞 Support

-If you encounter any issues or have questions:

-- Open an issue on GitHub
-- Check the troubleshooting section above
-- Ensure you have the latest version of the code

----

 **Happy Weather Watching! 🌤️**